 Constrictive Bronchiolitis is a rare respiratory condition causing a person’s airway to narrow/constrict.
 The result is a substantial amount of coughing, shortness of breath, and symptoms that are similar to those of asthma or COPD.
 It is sometimes difficult to diagnose because of how similar the symptoms are.

-While there is no specific diagnostic code for Constrictive Bronchiolitis, the VA references diseases of the trachea and bronchi (codes 6600-6604) to help find a similar condition, and it is rated at 10%, 30%, 60% and 100% disabled.
+While there is no specific diagnostic code for Constrictive Bronchiolitis, the VA references diseases of the trachea and bronchi (codes 6600-6604) to help find a similar condition, and it is rated at 10%, 30%, 60% and 100%.
+See the VA ratings for bronchiolitis.

 Chronic Obstructive Pulmonary Disease (COPD)